Frequently Asked Questions (FAQ) about the J-1 visa

 No. No one can guarantee this.
 The success of your DS-2019 application depends exclusively on whether you and your host company selected for a J-1 visa are appropriate and all necessary information is presented.

 The respective criteria are outlined by the U.S. Department of State and the task of visa sponsors, such as GACCCA, is to examine all applications strictly according to these guidelines.
-Common reasons why your application for a DS-2019 can be rejected are: e.g. Lack of co-operation of your potential internship company, insufficiently proven relevance of the internship for your studies, your profession or training, insufficient financial resources or a lack of family, economic or social ties with your home country.
+Common reasons why your application for a DS-2019 can be rejected are e.g. Lack of co-operation of your potential internship company, insufficiently proven the relevance of the internship for your studies, your profession or training, insufficient financial resources or a lack of family, economic or social ties with your home country.

 Unfortunately, no. The final decision on the issuing of a visa is always made after the visa interview and all necessary documents have been submitted to the consulate.
 Our task as a visa sponsor is to prepare you for this interview with the consular officer in the best possible way.
 Rejections may occur when, for example, it is clear that you have intentions of obtaining permanent residence status with a J-1 visa in the U.S.